alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 ```

 ```
-## [1] 4.75624
+## [1] 4.738624
 ```

 Now, I intentionally misspecified the ordinary least squares model to show that the average causal effect no longer equals 5 when the model is incorrect.
-Often times, in practice it is not always apparent whether or not to include certain variables or an interaction term.
-We see that while we did include both `randomVar1` and `randomVar2`, the average causal effect is not 5 because we did not include the interaction term as well.
+In practice, it is not always apparent whether or not to include certain variables or an interaction term.
+We see that while we included both `randomVar1` and `randomVar2`, the average causal effect is not 5 because we did not include the interaction term as well.

 # IPW Approach